The APPG on Political and Media Literacy Briefing Series

 This briefing argues for a broader, integrated model of citizenship education, focusing on the skills and knowledge required for meaningful civic participation across life.

-Presented by Helen Haste PhD (University of Bath)
+Presented by Professor Helen Haste (University of Bath)

 Co-developing an island-wide toolkit to strengthen democratic engagement in the context of Jersey